pytask-dev/pytask-latex/README.rst

     Since the package is in its early development phase and LaTeX provides a myriad of ways to include files as well as providing shortcuts for paths (e.g., ``\graphicspath``), there are definitely some rough edges left.
-File an issue here or in the other project to make us aware of the problem.
+File an issue here or in the other project in case of a problem.

 Changes